mui/material-ui/docs/data/joy/components/typography/typography.md

 });
 ```

-### Nested typography
+### Nested Typography

-Nested Typography components will be rendered as a `<span>` element by default, unless a custom semantic element is specified using the `component` prop in each component
+Nested Typography components will be rendered as a `<span>` element by default, unless a custom semantic element is specified using the `component` prop in each component.

 ```js
 <Typography>